m-gaarder/knighthacks2k21_/README.md

 # pawfect
 # pawfect.tech: your go-to for curated cat memes when you're too lazy to find the good ones
-# made with html, css, javascript, and pain and suffering
+# made with html, css, javascript, python, and pain and suffering